 The behavioural consultation will usually take place in the animal’s own environment, whether that is a house, a stable or a field.
-This may vary depending on the behaviour issue and, if the behaviour will be significantly different with us present, then this is sometimes best done via a live video link instead.
+Due to the current restrictions, the behavioural consultation will be a virtual consultation done via a live video link.
+This may vary depending on the animal and behaviour issue.
 Generally, the consultation duration is 1.5-3 hours, depending on the issue, where the underlying motivation for the behaviour is evaluated.
 A behaviour modification programme is devised and a full report is sent to the owners, with a summarised report sent to the referring vets.
 Three months phone or email aftercare is included, and if necessary, this can be extended.

 The success of a behaviour modification programme, or treatment plan, is down to the hard-work of the owners.
 To successfully treat a behavioural issue it may take a significant amount of time, hard work and commitment from every member in the family, as well as those of us working to help improve the animal’s quality of life.
 There is usually no quick-fix for a long-term behavioural change, therefore owners must be aware of the effort required before undergoing referral.
 If adjunct therapy is recommended, for example, psychopharmacy, then this is adjunct to the behaviour modification programme, there is not usually one quick cure that will work in behavioural science and medicine.

 If your pet is insured, check with your company as they may cover behaviour referrals.

 Many insurance companies do provide cover for behavioural problems as part of their policies.

 If you are unsure if your policy does cover it is worthwhile calling your insurance company to check.
 If you are considering being referred to Donovan Veterinary Behaviour Practice it is important to tell your insurance company that you are having an appointment with a veterinary surgeon, who is a provisional member of the APBC, working in behavioural medicine as this may affect the level of cover that is available for your pet.